Contact your doctors online and get a response by the end of the next working day.

 Access to Doctors

-• giving us an idea of the problem.
+• To give an idea of the problem.
 This helps us direct you appropriately.
-We can also prevent unwanted visits to the practice with conditions that could be passed on to other patients
+We can also prevent unnecessary visits for you to the practice when you might be more efficiently looked after by another member of the Health and Social Care team.

-• cancelling/rearranging booked appointments.
+• Please contact us as soon as possible if cancelling/rearranging booked appointments.
 Failing to turn up has a huge impact on appointment availability

-• phoning for results between 2 and 3pm, Pm, Monday to Thursday.
-We will contact you if your results are abnormal
+• You can phone for results between 14:20 and 15:00, Pm, Monday to Thursday, but we will contact you if your results are abnormal in most cases.

 Routine appointments